andytill/erlyberly/README.md

 ### Quick start

 A one liner to go from zero to erlyberly user.
 You will need erlc (erlang compiler) on the path and **JDK 8u20** or higher installed to run erlyberly, download it [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+More compile instructions are in the [wiki page](https://github.com/andytill/erlyberly/wiki/Compiling)

 ```
 git clone git@github.com:andytill/erlyberly.git && cd erlyberly && ./mvnw clean compile install assembly:single && java -jar target/*runnable.jar